 13.1.15.
-Maintenance, repair or replacement and use of a building or structure in the coastal marine area, and for Permitted Activity purposes, the construction, use, maintenance, repair or replacement of a building or structure on existing wharves.
+Maintenance, repair or replacement of a building or structure in the coastal marine area.

 13.1.16.
 Removal or demolition of a building or structure.

 13.1.17.
 Cable or line on an existing lawfully established structure, where the cable or line is securely fixed and taut against the structure.